-With all the heartbreak in country music, it’s a good thing we have friends to get us through the hard times.
+With all the heartbreak in country music, it's a good thing we have friends to get us through the hard times.
 Where would we be without someone to laugh and cry with when things go awry?
-In honor of National Best Friends Day, here are 10 of the best country songs about best friends.
+In honor of National Best Friends Day, here's our playlist of the best country songs about BFFs.

 10. "80s Ladies," K.T.
 Oslin

 K.T.
 Oslin had a Top 10 hit with this song in 1987.
 The tune centers around a group of friends who've leaned on one another through three decades.
 Though they've all seen major life changes, the one thing that hasn't changed is their friendship.

 This Tim McGraw song about losing a best friend is a reminder to cherish the loved ones in your life.

 8. "All My Rowdy Friends Have Settled Down," Hank Williams Jr.

 We can't all count Kris Kristofferson and Willie Nelson among our best friends.
 But Hank Williams, Jr. can and he has the song to prove it.
 While the more upbeat "All My Rowdy Friends Are Comin' Over Tonight" became a party anthem and Monday Night Football theme (again and again), "All My Rowdy Friends Have Settled Down" is a more subdued and honest look at aging friendships.